biopragmatics/biomappings/README.md

 Community curated and predicted equivalences and related mappings between named biological entities that are not available from primary sources.

-Human-curated mappings are in `src/biomappings/resources/mappings.tsv`, and automatically predicated mappings are in `src/biomappings/resources/predictions.tsv`
+Human-curated true mappings are in [`src/biomappings/resources/mappings.tsv`](https://github.com/biomappings/biomappings/raw/master/src/biomappings/resources/mappings.tsv), and automatically predicted mappings are in [`src/biomappings/resources/predictions.tsv`](https://github.com/biomappings/biomappings/raw/master/src/biomappings/resources/predictions.tsv)
+Human-curated *false* (i.e., incorrect) that are non-trivial are in [`src/biomappings/resources/incorrect.tsv`](https://github.com/biomappings/biomappings/raw/master/src/biomappings/resources/incorrect.tsv).

 Equivalences and related mappings that are available from the OBO Foundry and other primary sources can be accessed through [Inspector Javert's Xref Database](https://zenodo.org/record/3757266)